 "I am being asked to trust this Bible above all other versions.
 If the Greek says THEOS, and this bible says ELOHIM [Gal 3:8], how can I trust this Bible?
 They have made many such changes to this Bible."

-The underlying concern with the Hebrew Roots Movement is that it poses a direct threat to the gospel by encouraging Christians to observe Mosaic customs.
+The underlying problem with the Hebrew Roots Movement is that it poses a direct threat to the gospel by encouraging Christians to observe Mosaic customs.
 It is claimed by adherents that Jesus Christ did not terminate the Old Covenant, but rather reaffirmed it and expanded upon its message.
 It is claimed by adherents of the Hebrew Roots Movement that Christianity has apostatized from its original Jewish roots through the incorporation of Greco-Roman philosophy.
 But these claims do not withstand scrutiny when compared to the New Testament itself.

 Consider, for instance, that the Apostle Paul taught uncircumcised people need not seek fleshly circumcision (1 Corinthians 7:17-19; Galatians 5:6; 6:15).
 Thus, Gentiles should not seek to become Jews.
 The church of the Lord Jesus Christ includes both the Jew and the Gentile (Galatians 3:26-29).
 We are united as one under His divine kingship.
-Nowhere does Scripture require that Gentiles keep the Law (Romans 7:6).
+Nowhere does Scripture require that Gentiles keep the Law (Romans 7:6; Galatians 2:14).
 We are not under Law but grace (Romans 6:14; Galatians 3:25; 5:16-18).
 Christ is the end of the Law to all who believe (Romans 10:3-4).
 The gospel does not depend on the works of the Law (Romans 3:27-28; Galatians 2:16-21).
 We are not sanctified by the works of the Law (Galatians 3:1-6).
 The very reason that Paul sharply rebuked the churches of Galatia in one of his epistles is that they were reverting back to customs, practices, and traditions instituted in the Old Testament.
-He even called doing such the preaching of "another gospel" (Galatians 1:8-9).
+He even called doing such behavior the preaching of "another gospel" (Galatians 1:8-9).
 The epistle to the Hebrews was written to encourage Jewish Christians to not revert to the Jewish religious system.

 The One New Man Bible is promoted by the false charismatic prophet Sid Roth, who also promotes the works of William Morford.